Completing the Arrow Icon: Adding Two Additional Lines

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-To do this let's first set a guide to show where the end of the top line of our arrow will end.
-We'll click on the ruler up top as we need rulers to create guides.
-We'll click and drag down holding shift until we reach eight pixels and release.
+To do this, let's first set a guide to show where the end of the top line of our arrow will end.
+We'll click on the ruler at the top, as we need rulers to create guides.
+We'll click and drag down, holding Shift until we reach eight pixels and release it.

-We'll next create our line.
-To do this we'll make sure that we have our line segment tool selected and we'll hit d previous to creating the line to make sure that we have the default setting of a white fill black stroke at one point.
-Next we'll create the line moving from the right hand side to the top at a 45 degree angle.
+Next, we'll create our line.
+To do this, we'll make sure that we have our line segment tool selected, and we'll press D before creating the line to ensure that we have the default setting of a white fill, black stroke at one point.
+Next, we'll create the line moving from the right-hand side to the top at a 45-degree angle.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-While we could do this the exact same way creating another guide seven pixels below and another line we can also do this by copying the first line we've created and rotating it.
-So to do this let's go to our selection tool found in the toolbar on top and we're going to be selecting our top path or our top line.
-With it selected by clicking on it we'll hit CTRL C on the keyboard to copy and next let's hit CTRL V to paste.
+While we could do this the exact same way—creating another guide seven pixels below and another line—we can also do this by copying the first line we’ve created and rotating it.
+So, to do this, let’s go to our selection tool found in the toolbar at the top, and we’re going to select our top path or our top line.
+With it selected, by clicking on it, we’ll hit CTRL + C on the keyboard to copy, and next, let’s hit CTRL + V to paste.

-However the angle is currently off so let's fix this by rotating our line.
-To do this we can hover over either of the anchor points until we see the rotate arrows shown by an arrow rotating.
-We'll then rotate it by clicking with the left mouse button and rotating it around the center.
+However, the angle is currently off, so let’s fix this by rotating the line.
+To do this, we can hover over one of the anchor points until we see the rotate arrows, indicated by a rotating arrow.
+We’ll then rotate it by clicking and dragging the mouse button around the center.

-We'll hold shift to make sure that it rotates at 45 degrees each and we'll release.
-Next we need to bring this line so that it intersects with the other lines.
-We'll do this by clicking and dragging until the points meet and now we can see we've completed our arrow.
+We’ll hold Shift to ensure it rotates in 45-degree increments, and we’ll release it.
+Next, we need to bring this line so that it intersects with the other lines.
+We’ll do this by clicking and dragging until the points meet, and now we can see we’ve completed our arrow.

-Finally now that I'm a little off-center let's readjust the view of our arrow by using the hand tool dragging our perspective.
-To access the hand tool we can either click with the left mouse button on the zoom tool showing us the tool grouping and we can select the hand tool or use the shortcut h on the keyboard.
-With the hand tool we can drag our perspective.
+Finally, now that I’m a little off-center, let’s readjust the view of our arrow by using the hand tool to drag our perspective.
+To access the hand tool, we can either click the zoom tool with the left mouse button to reveal the tool grouping and select the hand tool, or use the shortcut H on the keyboard.
+With the hand tool, we can drag our perspective.

-And we'll center our artboard here.
-While we can get a good view of our arrow here I feel like the guides are a little distracting in looking at this.
-So let's now hide them.
+We’ll center our artboard here.
+While we can get a good view of our arrow here, I feel that the guides are a little distracting.
+So, let’s now hide them.

-To do this we'll go to the selection tool and click outside the artboard on no objects and then right click clicking hide guides.
-We can now see our arrow.
-As one final change our lines are currently ended with a flat line not giving us the rounded look of the arrow.
+To do this, we’ll go to the selection tool and click outside the artboard on no objects, then right-click and click hide guides.
+We can now view our arrow.
+As one final change, our lines are currently ended with a flat line, not giving us the rounded look of the arrow.

 See you there!